-We currently have two new generation OSVs under construction.
-We may plan to construct other such vessels as market conditions warrant.
+We currently do not have any new generation OSVs or MPSVs under construction or conversion although we may plan to construct or convert additional such vessels as market conditions warrant.
 We also routinely engage shipyards to drydock our vessels for regulatory compliance and to provide repair and maintenance.
 Our construction projects and drydockings are subject to the risks of delay and cost overruns inherent in any large construction project, including shortages of equipment, lack of shipyard availability, unforeseen engineering problems, work stoppages, weather interference, unanticipated cost increases, inability to obtain necessary certifications and approvals and shortages of materials or skilled labor.
 Significant delays could have a material adverse effect on anticipated contract commitments or anticipated revenues with respect to vessels under construction, conversion or for other drydockings.
 Further, significant cost overruns or delays for vessels under construction, conversion or retrofit not adequately protected by liquidated damages provisions, in general could adversely affect our financial condition and results of operations.
-Moreover, customer demand for vessels currently under construction or conversion may not be as strong as we have anticipated, and our inability to obtain contracts on anticipated terms or at all may have a material adverse effect on our revenues and profitability.
 In addition, our Upstream vessels are sometimes chartered or hired to provide services to a specified drilling rig or project.
 A delay in the availability of the drilling rig or other project delays may have an adverse impact on our utilization of the contracted vessel and thus on our financial condition and results of operations.